rakshita-vijay/finance-tracker-streamlit/README.md

 # 💸 Finance Tracker Streamlit

-A privacy-first, AI-powered personal finance tracker—**no terminal needed!**
+A privacy-first, AI-powered personal finance tracker - **no terminal needed!**
 Just open [the app](https://finance-tracker-analyser.streamlit.app/) and start managing your money, your way.

 ---

 ## 🌟 Highlights

-- **True user isolation:** Each user gets their own private folder and files—no one else can see or change your data.
+- **True user isolation:** Each user gets their own private folder and files - no one else can see or change your data.
 - **No installation, no terminal:** Everything runs in the browser.
 - **AI-powered reports:** Get actionable insights and strategy recommendations.
 - **Instant downloads:** Export your data as CSV, TXT, PDF, Markdown, or ZIP.